 The Liaison Committee co-chairs also represent CLD on the National Joint Committee on Learning Disabilities (NJCLD).
-NJCLD members write papers on various important issues to the learning disability field.
-These papers include topics such as transition, response to inervention, assessment, and adolescent literacy.
-Copies of the papers can be found on the LD Online website – www.ldonline.org/about/partners/njcld
+NJCLD members write papers on various important issues in the learning disability field.
+These papers include topics such as transition, response to intervention, assessment, and adolescent literacy.
+Copies of the papers can be found on the LD Online website.
+For additional information, visit the NJCLD website.

-The National Joint Committee on Learning Disabilities (NJCLD) hosted a symposium on June 15, 2015 entitled, Using a Multitiered System of Supports to Maximize Success for Students With Learning Disabilities.
-Read a summary of the symposium proceedings and access resources and a PowerPoint presentation by George Batsche, PhD at the LD Online website http://www.ldonline.org/about/partners/njcld
+The National Joint Committee on Learning Disabilities (NJCLD) hosted a symposium on June 15, 2015, entitled, Using a Multitiered System of Supports to Maximize Success for Students With Learning Disabilities.
+Read a summary of the symposium proceedings and access resources and a PowerPoint presentation by George Batsche, Ph.D. at the LD Online website http://www.ldonline.org/about/partners/njcld

 The National Joint Committee on Learning Disabilities has published a paper addressing the Learning Disabilities: Implication for Policy Regarding Research and Practice more…